 Half Moon Caye is a tiny island about 2 hours from mainland Belize, close to the famous Blue Hole dive site.
 I spent less than an hour on it so it might seem a little strange to write a post about my experience.
-Well it could have been longer because I did nearly miss my boat oops!
+Well, it could have been longer because I did nearly miss my boat oops!
 More about that later.
 I want to tell you about this island in case your visit is as short as mine was so you don’t miss out.

-Half Moon Caye Natural Monument is part of the Belize’s Barrier Reef Reserve System, registered as a UNESCO World Heritage Site.
+Half Moon Caye Natural Monument is part of Belize’s Barrier Reef Reserve System, registered as a UNESCO World Heritage Site.
 Am I tempting you a little more to explore this island?

 After enjoying a lovely lunch.
 Rice and beans (a Belizean favourite) with chicken and salad.
-Very tasty, although you’ll need to get used to this combo as it was served on pretty much ever trip I did the entire time I was in Belize!
+Very tasty, although you’ll need to get used to this combo as it was served on pretty much every trip I did the entire time I was in Belize!
 It was time to explore.
-A few of our boat who had snorkelled close to the island had already had chance to wander and told me of an osprey’s nest down one end of the island.
+A few of our boat who had snorkelled close to the island had already had a chance to wander and told me of an osprey’s nest down one end of the island.
 You might already know if you follow me on Instagram that I am a bit of a bird geek so I thought I would wander down to explore.

 Visiting Caye Caulker?
 Check out these 18 awesome things to do on the island

 It was only a little walk down the beach but as I got closer I noticed a lot of debris in the water.
 A brick structure that had collapsed and something rusty in the water.
 I had no idea what it was but it intrigued me.
-Later I found out it was the remains of the island’s historical lighthouse.
+Later I found out it was the remains of the island’s historic lighthouse.

 A new modern structure is now in place.
 This is where the new nest was.
-However after a full 360 degrees walking around I can safely safe the osprey did not want to say hello to me ha ha!
+However, after a full 360 degrees walking around I can safely safe the osprey did not want to say hello to me haha!
 It was still cool to see.
 Back to the picnic area I then hear about the ‘Bird Tower’.
-Well you guessed it, I had to go explore.
+Well, you guessed it, I had to go explore.

-more birds – off exploring again
+more birds – off exploring again on Half Moon Caye

 I make my way down the winding path, it’s cool as the trees create shade from the sizzling sun.
 I’m enjoying the walk on the sandy ground, hearing the odd rustle in the bushes.

-For a wildlife lover it’s great, I am the only one on the path so it’s nice and quiet.
+For a wildlife lover, it’s great, I am the only one on the path so it’s nice and quiet.
 As I turn a corner who do I see but an iguana sunbathing right in front of me.
 He’s a pretty big guy, initially not that bothered by me being there!
 I do some good stalking…. to photograph him, then decides he’s had enough of being a celebrity and disappears off into the jungle.